YAXLib/YAXLib/ReadMe.md

 The best documentation for *YAXLib* is its various samples and unit-tests.
 However this (rather old) [CodeProject article](http://www.codeproject.com/Articles/34045/Yet-Another-XML-Serialization-Library-for-the-NET) is a good source to start.
 The article is also found in the `Doc` folder of the source code.

-To play with sample classes, open one of the solution files (based on version of your Visual Studio), go to `YAXLibTests` project, `SampleClasses` folder.
+To play with sample classes, open one of the solution files in Visual Studio, go to `YAXLibTests` project, `SampleClasses` folder.
 If you want a sample class to appear in the demo application simply put a `[ShowInDemoApplication]` attribute on top of the class definition.
 In the demo application you can see the serialization result, modify it, and test its deserialization.

 ## Nuget